Sharing how we’re loving life and living it to the fullest!

 - Decide before you let the kids in your car…do you want PEACE or do you want a CLEAN car.
 It’s that simple.
 To ensure quiet times, it is necessary to carry a variety of snacks in the car.
 These snacks will need to be accessible to all children to ensure that they consume of them and keep their mouths full at all times.
 Salt, sugar, and chocolate are the most consumed snacks.
 Fruits of any variety will most likely be banned by all backseat participants.

 - Music and the kids.
 Don’t even think about it!
 You will get a migraine in 7.4 minutes if you start to play the Yo Gabba Gabba CD and they will undoubtedly talk louder if you play music that you actually prefer.
 Therefore, the only solution is to hum quietly to yourself.
-This will keep the kids snacking (and their mouths full) and you will only hear yourself. (years ago, it was safe to drive with headphones on your head to tune out the lovely sounds of the backseat…but, those times have since past and new measures have to be taken)
+This will keep the kids snacking (and their mouths full) and you will only hear yourself. (years ago, it was safe to drive with headphones on your head to tune out the lovely sounds of the backseat…but, those times have since past and new measures have to be taken.
+Learn more by visiting this page)

 - Baby wipes.
 Seriously….do you really think a little baby wipe is going to absorb a leaking juice box, melted chocolate chip cookies, and crusty baby food that’s been wiped on your window.
 You will need to carry a bucket, gallons of water, and cleaner that can be used to wipe your vehicle and children down (in that order). (no need to wipe the kids off first, thus spreading their gunk even more on your vehicle)